Energy and Sustainability Engineering MEng (Hons) Course overview

-The Energy and Sustainability Engineering course equips you with the expertise to take a multidisciplinary approach in tackling the challenges faced in sustainable development and access to clean and affordable energy.
+We will equip you with the skills and knowledge to take a multidisciplinary approach to tackling the challenges of sustainable development, and access to clean and affordable energy.

-Over four years, you will develop the professional engineering skills required, with a focus on innovative and sustainable solutions to current and future problems in energy systems.
+Over four years, we will build and align your skills with innovative and sustainable solutions to current and future problems in energy systems.

-Individual and group engineering design projects demonstrate your expertise to future employers, whilst the fourth year, at Master’s level, helps you transition from study to professional practice.
+Individual and group engineering design projects demonstrate your expertise to future employers, while a fourth year at master's level helps you transition to professional practice.

-- Benefit from exceptional industry involvement in the degree programme, taking advantage of the London location of City, including undertaking projects set by industry and guest lectures from practising engineers
+- Benefit from exceptional industry involvement in the degree, including projects set by respected industry professionals and guest lectures from practising energy experts

-- Study in world leading research facilities where different engineering systems are designed, developed, and implemented for industry today
+- Study in world-leading research facilities where new engineering systems are designed, developed and implemented for industry

-Build a firm foundation in mathematics, engineering, physics, electronics and computing, and manufacturing and materials with our largely shared first year.
+Our largely shared first year offers you a firm foundation in mathematics, engineering, physics, electronics and computing, and manufacturing and materials.

 The Engineering in Society - Social responsibility (15 credits)